 ABOUT OUR CLIENTS

 WaudWare Incorporated has customers and associates in a variety of fields.
 With the exception of our own staff members, and prospective staff members, we only collect personal information that is generally available in the public (i.e., name, business phone #, email address).
-This information is generally obtained through the exchange of business cards and networking events.
+This information is generally obtained through the exchange of emails, business cards and/or networking events.

 ABOUT OUR PROGRAMMERS AND TECH SUPPORT STAFF